 Dust collection from the 3HP cabinet saw splits into a 4" (above) and 5" (below) duct.
 Assuring that the airflow was sufficient both above and below was the most calculation-intense part of the project.
 Finding a guard that allows sufficient airflow (4") and blocks dust from shooting out the front (seems obvious) leaves only the Shark Guard.
 It is a great tool that is worth every penny.
 The last addition to the tablesaw will be a shop-built blade shroud that mounts inside the cabinet.
 Collecting dust as close to the source as possible is critical, but stock (or even aftermarket) shrouds are rare on splitter-style saws.

 Collecting dust from a sliding mitersaw is by far the most difficult.
 There are many different hood styles out there and this is a mixture of our favorites.
 The 6" main splits into (2) 4" lines with mini-gulps and (1) 1-1/4" line that connects to the stock port.
 With a compact shop generous outfeeds require creativity.
 Our mitersaw hood not only does a great job at collecting dust but also as the bandsaw's outfeed support.

-The Dewalt DW735 has a unique, built-in chip blower that controls the dust collecting capacity of the planer.
-Luckily the blower is decently effective and attaching the 4" Dust-Right system is fast and easy.
+The G1021Z is one of Grizzly's versions of the ubiquitous 15" planer.
+The stock dust hood is extremely effective and attaching the 4" Dust-Right system is fast and easy.